- Travel and Places»

-Venice Is Sinking: Issues of the City Built on Water
+Venice Is Sinking: Struggles of the City Built on Water

 Once dry, they planted trees trunks one next to each other, deep enough to reach solid ground.
 Once the leveled the tree heads, they would fill any gaps between the tree trunks with stones, rocks, broken tiles, and other materials mixed with cement.